floatron Operating Instructions

 Upon receipt of your floatron, unpack all of the contents, being sure to look inside of the insert for parts.
 Read all instructions before proceeding.
 After carefully reading the operating instructions:

 The floatron will protect your pool against microorganism invasion.
-Its solar ionisation process transforms your water into biologically healthy and algae resistant mineral water.
+Its solar ionisation process transforms your water into iologically healthy and algae resistant mineral water.

 Depending on the volume of water, weather conditions, and usage, the initialisation period will range from about a week to several weeks.